shriyala/fas-powershell/docs/Remove-FasUserCertificate.md

 This command deletes certificates and private keys managed by the Federated Authentication Service.
 This may affect users who are currently using Virtual Smart Cards as the private key will be immediately unavailable.
 The Federated Authentication Service will automatically remove certificates when they have expire, so it is unusually not necessary to explicitly delete them.

+Caution: Using this cmdlet with no filter parameters will delete all user certificates.

 Note that this command does not itself prevent equivalent certificates being regenerated when the user next logs in, nor does it revoke certificates that are currently in use.